Searchbreed

 See Spot & Tango

-What a Chesapeake Bay Retriever actually costs year one
+What to budget for a Chesapeake Bay Retriever in year one.

 Food (year one)